ccallawa/alyvix_doc/test_case_execution.rst

 .. todo::

-   * Can you set verbosity for Robot within Editor?
+   * FM: Can you set verbosity for Robot within Editor?

 Alyvix Robot can be run ...